Skip Navigation

 Generators can hedge these financial risks by entering into direct sales agreements or financial forward contracts.
 Alternatively, generators pass the risks onto third parties through alternative contractual relationships.
 For example, in tolling arrangements, a third party agrees to pay the facility owner a fixed capacity payment, along with ongoing operating and maintenance costs, in return for the right to offer and sell the generation capacity into the Power Pool.

 Deregulation also eliminated the requirement for developers to establish a market need for new generation capacity via a regulatory proceeding prior to the construction and operation of such capacity.
 Instead, development of new capacity is determined on a competitive market basis, with the Power Pool price and transmission capacity providing the “development signal” to prospective generation developers.
 If a prospective developer forecasts that the future supply and demand will produce a pool price capable of providing an acceptable rate of return for new generation capacity, and determines that there is sufficient transmission capacity for their generation to be delivered to the AIES, the developer should proceed with the development, construction and operation of new capacity.
-Facilities continue, however, to be subject to AUC and other regulatory approvals regarding siting, environmental, water usage and other facility permitting requirements.
+Facilities continue, however, to be subject to AUC and other regulatory approvals regarding siting, environmental protection, water usage and other facility permitting requirements.

 4.3.2 Transmission

-In Alberta, the power transmission system remains a natural monopoly and is regulated under a cost-of-service model, with the AESO and the AUC setting the transmission tariff.
+In Alberta, the electricity transmission system remains a natural monopoly and is regulated under a cost-of-service model, with the AESO and the AUC setting the transmission tariff.
 The tariff is set at a rate where the transmission facility owner is meant to recover operating costs and receive a reasonable rate of return on its investment.
 Electricity transmission continues to be regulated by the AUC based on both “need” and “facilities” requirements.

 Owners of transmission facilities retain ownership of their respective components of the system, but the transmission system as a whole is operated by the AESO.
-There are four main transmission facility owners in the province: ATCO Electric Ltd., EPCOR Energy Inc., ENMAX Power Corporation, and AltaLink Management Ltd., the latter of which owns more than half of Alberta’s transmission system and serves 85% of its population.
+There are four main transmission facility owners in the province: ATCO Electric Ltd., EPCOR Energy Inc., ENMAX Power Corporation, and AltaLink Management Ltd., the latter of which owns more than half of Alberta’s transmission system and serves approximately 85% of its population.
 All entities eligible to trade power through the Power Pool have open access to the transmission grid.

 4.3.3 Load